ladybug-tools/hb-radiance-primer/text/components/Sensor_Grid.md

 * ##### name
 A name for this sensor grid.
 * ##### positions [Required]
-A list or a datatree of points with one point for the position of eah sensor.
+A list or a datatree of points with one point for the position of each sensor.
 Each branch of the datatree will be considered as a separate sensor grid.
 * ##### directions
 A list or a datatree of vectors with one vector for the direction of each sensor.
 The input here MUST therefor align with the input _positions.
 If no value is provided (0, 0, 1) will be assigned for all the sensors.
 * ##### mesh